Perfect graph: Matrices, polyhedra, and integer programming

 Perfect graphs are closely connected to the theory of linear programming and integer programming.
 Both linear programs and integer programs are expressed in canonical form as seeking a vector $x$ that maximizes a linear objective function $c\cdot x$, subject to the linear constraints $x\ge 0$ and $Ax\le b$.
 Here, $A$ is given as a matrix, and $b$ and $c$ are given as two vectors.
 Although linear programs and integer programs are specified in this same way, they differ in that, in a linear program, the solution vector $x$ is allowed to have arbitrary real numbers as its coefficients, whereas in an integer program these unknown coefficients must be integers.
 This makes a very big difference in the computational complexity of these problems: linear programming can be solved in polynomial time, but integer programming is NP-hard.

 When the same given values $A$, $b$, and $c$ are used to define both a linear program and an integer program, they commonly have different optimal solutions.
 The linear program is called an integral linear program if an optimal solution to the integer program is also optimal for the linear program.
 (Otherwise, the ratio between the two solution values is called the integrality gap, and is important in analyzing approximation algorithms for the integer program.)
 Perfect graphs may be used to characterize the (0, 1) matrices $A$ (that is, matrices where all coefficients are 0 or 1) with the following property: if $b$ is the all-ones vector, then for all choices of $c$ the resulting linear program is integral.

 As Václav Chvátal proved, every matrix $A$ with this property is (up to removal of irrelevant "dominated" rows) the maximal clique versus vertex incidence matrix of a perfect graph.
 This matrix has a column for each vertex of the graph, and a row for each maximal clique, with a coefficient that is one in the columns of vertices that belong to the clique and zero in the remaining columns.
 The integral linear programs encoded by this matrix seek the maximum-weight independent set of the given graph, with weights given by the vector $c$.

-For a matrix $A$ defined in this way from a perfect graph, the set of vectors $x$ satisfying the system of inequalities $x\ge 0$, $Ax\le 1$ form an integral polytope.
+For a matrix $A$ defined in this way from a perfect graph, the vectors $x$ satisfying the system of inequalities $x\ge 0$, $Ax\le 1$ form an integral polytope.
 It is the convex hull of the indicator vectors of independent sets in the graph, with facets corresponding to the maximal cliques in the graph.
 The perfect graphs are the only graphs for which the two polytopes defined in this way from independent sets and from maximal cliques coincide.